Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Cabling and Ports.md

 **USB Type-A**—This is a rectangular connector found on virtually every desktop PC and laptop, as well as TVs, game consoles, and media players.
 USB 1.1, 2.0, and 3.0 Type-A connectors and receptacles are physically compatible.

 **Mini-USB**—The USB Mini-B connector is rectangular with a small indention on each side.
 The Mini-USB form factor is being phased out and replaced by the micro-USB connector.
+A mini USB is the **second smallest** USB connector type, contains **five pins**, and is **direction dependent**.

 **Micro-USB**—The Micro-USB connector is found on smartphones, tablets, and other devices.
 Except for Apple, most manufacturers have adopted the Micro-USB interface.
 The USB 2.0 Micro-B connector has two corners pushed in at an angle.
+A micro USB connector is the **smallest** USB connector type, and contains **five pins**.

 **USB Type-B**—The USB Type-B connector is commonly used to connect printer and external hard drives.
 It has a square shape with beveled exterior corners and an extra notch at the top.

 **USB Type-C**—The USB Type-C connector is the newest USB interface.
 It is smaller than the Type-A connector and is rectangular with four rounded corners.
 Both Thunderbolt 3 and USB Type-C are an example of a multipurpose cable that can be used to attach different kinds of peripheral devices to a PC.
 USB Type C is the shape of the port.
 Thunderbolt 3 combines the functionality of USB, Thunderbolt, DisplayPort, and the ability to deliver power to devices through the cable.
+USB-C contains **24 pins** in an **oval** shape, allowing for **reversible connection**.

 **Lightning**—The Lightning connector is a small proprietary 8-pin connector used by Apple mobile devices such as iPhones, iPads, and iPods for both power charging and data transfer.
 It is similar in appearance to a USB Type-C connector.